 A 2017 meta-analysis of 22 observational studies (16 case–control and 6 cohort studies) concluded that there was no significant association between coffee consumption and renal cell carcinoma64.
 The authors advised that a potential role in reducing the risk of renal cell carcinoma, particularly in men, requires further investigations.

 Coffee and prostate cancer

-- However, a recent meta-analysis found that coffee drinkers had a 21% lower risk of developing prostate cancer than non-coffee drinkers (relative risk 0.79)7.
+- 2011 – a meta-analysis found that coffee drinkers had a 21% lower risk of developing prostate cancer than non-coffee drinkers (relative risk 0.79)5.

-- A prospective analysis of 47,911 men in the Health Professionals Follow-up Study, 5,035 of which had prostate cancer, observed a strong inverse association between coffee consumption and risk of advanced prostate cancer.
-Men who consumed six or more cups of coffee per day had a 60% lower risk of lethal and advanced prostate cancer than non-drinkers.
-The association appeared to be related to the non-caffeine components of coffee, as the association with lethal cancer was similar for regular and decaffeinated coffee30.
+- 2011 – a prospective analysis of 47,911 men in the Health Professionals Follow-up Study, 5,035 of which had prostate cancer, observed a strong inverse association between coffee consumption and risk of advanced prostate cancer.
+Men who consumed 6 or more cups of coffee per day had a 60% lower risk of lethal and advanced prostate cancer than non-drinkers.
+The association appeared to be related to the non-caffeine components of coffee, as the association with lethal cancer was similar for regular and decaffeinated coffee66.

 This information is intended for Healthcare professional audiences.

 Please consider the environment before printing.